kettle-rb/kettle-soup-cover/README.md

 The name is derived in part from the medical devices field, where this library is considered a package of [SOUP](https://en.wikipedia.org/wiki/Software_of_unknown_pedigree).

-It provides a one-line-configured, curated, opinionated, set of dependencies for Test Coverage.
+Just add four lines of code to get a configured, curated, opinionated, set of dependencies for Test Coverage.

 ## Support My Open Source Development